WU Student Rankings – A different type of progress report

 How are peer groups and ranking criteria calculated?

 Your peer group for a particular program is defined as the total number of students who enrolled in the program for the first time at the same time as you.
 Semesters during which students were not re-registered or took a leave of absence are not included in the calculation.
-The semester in question will however be taken into account as soon as a performance has been completed before the leave of absence.

 Grade point average